fpgaprince/rtd/docs/source/advance.rst

 FIFO
 =======================
+First In First Out.

-This basic sequential circuit/component/module.. is increadibly important in many application.
+This sequential module is pretty important and used in many application.
+It is best to master this quick.
+Youl will see it everywhere!

-First thing first, FIFOs were probably first introduced in data structure with queue and stack alogorithm/data storage.
+First thing first, FIFOs were probably first introduced in data structure along with queue and stack alogorithms for data storage.
-FIFO is a structure/implementation/rule applied to data/memory.
+FIFO is a structure for how data is stored and retrieved.
 Our FIFOs are realized with the BRAMs. which means you need to write/read to them as well as keep track off the addressing/pointer.

 Its write/read functionality are quite straightforward in nature when everything is within the same clock domain,